Danack/RfcCodex/static_class_init.md

 Quite unlikely to happen, unless someone can find a strong justification for adding it to the language.

+I would actually like it to be added, as static class initialization can be a useful paradigm for programming.
+But it's hard to imagine how it would work in PHP, where the whole application isn't completely compiled before being run.

 ## Notes

 Previous [static class constructor RFC](https://wiki.php.net/rfc/static_class_constructor)